Victoria Island Lagos Nigeria - Free Tips To Enjoy VI

 Victoria Island has become an Island of the rich.
 As I write this, the rental price for a detached duplex in VI goes for about 6 million Naira (about

 $40,000 USD) per annum.
 The potential tenant is required to pay two years rent upfront.
-And the
+And the real estate commission for the transaction is between

 5-10% of the value of the transaction.
 That is, 5-10% of 80,000 USD.